nmenant/f5-101-lab-Mesos-Marathon/docs/ansible/ansible-install-playbooks.rst

 We will install the playbooks on master1 but need to install git first.

-You need to use git to retrieve the repo. **It's already installed on master1**.
+You need to use git to retrieve the repo. **It's already installed on master1 (Cluster UDF blueprint) and mesos node (Standalone UDF blueprint)**.
 If it's not already installed in your env, run this command to install git:

 ::